 This is not a WIL unit, however experience through working or volunteering at an organisation involved in property management or transactions will be extremely useful.

-Problem solving engaged with in tutorials and tested in the exam involve realistic legal issues that are encountered in legal practice.
+Problem solving engaged with during the workshops and tested in the exam involve realistic legal issues that are encountered in legal practice.